tautomer/tautomer.github.io/_posts/blog/misc/2024-02-26-build_github_pages_locally.md

    so is did not exist in the link above so that I could not access this page without typing the URL manually.

-   To deal with it, you can either

-   1. Re-serve the site, which will rebuild the pages and include this page.
-   2. Randomly change `posts_chrono.html` a little bit (like add a new line) and save it.
+   To deal with it, I just randomly change `posts_chrono.html` a little bit (like add a new line) and save it.
 The change in the page will trigger `Jekyll` to rebuild the page.

 2. When you run the command with the `--livereload` option, it will tell you